stakater/mto-docs/content/kubernetes-resources/integration-config.md

     - `gateway:` Settings for the gateway's ingress.
         - `host:` hostname for the gateway's ingress.
         - `tlsSecretName:` Name of the secret containing the TLS certificate and key for the gateway's ingress.
-    - `keycloak:` Settings for the Keycloak's ingress.
-        - `host:` hostname for the Keycloak's ingress.
-        - `tlsSecretName:` Name of the secret containing the TLS certificate and key for the Keycloak's ingress.
     - `dex:` Settings for the Dex's ingress.
         - `host:` hostname for the Dex's ingress.
         - `tlsSecretName:` Name of the secret containing the TLS certificate and key for the Dex's ingress.